engin100/950/labs/lab-3.md

 | SDI (Serial Data In, aka MOSI) | D8 |
 | CS (Chip Select) | D9 |

 Navigate to and open the following example file: File -> Examples -> ENGR100-950 -> Lab3_BME680.
+This file is a standalone BME680 tester to ensure you have everything in working order before proceeding.

-Read through the code carefully and modify all of the "?" to have accurate values relavent to your setup.
-This includes slope and intercept values from calibration curves you made previously, and pin numbering for your specific wiring.
-Run this code and ensure it's working as expected.
-There is a boolean statement that allows you to toggle the serial monitor printing on/off.
-If you are logging only to the sd card, turn this off to increase the sampling rate substantially.
+Check all of the outputs and ensure they are plausible before proceeding.
+If they seem extraordinarily different from expected values, ask an instructor for help.

 ### 6. Adding the MicroSD Card Adapter Module